Welding

 • Successful completion of TABE entrance assessment

-• HS diploma recommended, not required (note: employers may require a high school diploma)
+• HS diploma recommended, not required (note: employers may require a high school diploma - if desired, you can earn your High School Equivalency diploma for free at the same time)

 Dates